Investment Property Loans in Boston, MA in Boston, MA

 What down payment is required for investment property loans?

-Down payment requirements typically range from 20-30% of purchase price depending on property type, location, and borrower experience.
-Single-family properties in strong markets may qualify for 20% down, while multi-family properties or investments in emerging areas may require 25-30%.
-Experienced investors with strong track records may qualify for lower down payments on subsequent acquisitions.
-The exact requirement depends on property cash flow, borrower financials, and overall deal structure.
+Down payment requirements typically range from 20 to 30 percent depending on property type, location, and borrower experience.
+Single-family properties in stable Greater Boston markets may qualify for 20 percent down.
+Multifamily properties or investments in emerging areas may require 25 to 30 percent.
+Experienced investors with strong portfolio track records may qualify for lower down payments on successive acquisitions.
+Cross-collateralization of existing equity can sometimes reduce or eliminate cash down payment requirements.

 Can I use rental income to qualify for the loan?